haiyanghee/Autotools-with-Catch2/README.md

 Now the makefile should be ready, so to compile the program just type `make`.
 Then you will see the `hello` binary.

 You also want to run the tests, so just type `make check` (the main for catch2 takes some time to compile at first, just wait patiently).
 Then you should see that all test cases will pass.
 If there is a failed case you can see the log at `test-suit.log`.

+A good reference to learn this would be https://www.gnu.org/savannah-checkouts/gnu/automake/manual/automake.html .